rlugojr/linkurious-enterprise-manual/README.md

 Linkurious Enterprise Manual
 ============================

-This is the user manual of Linkurious Enterprise.
+This is the user manual for Linkurious Enterprise.

 The first two chapters intitled **Getting Started** and **Building Your First Graph Visualization** will teach you the basics of using Linkurious Enterprise.